 - Guacamole for serving

-- Picante sauce for serving - Try this Picante Sauce Recipe
+- Picante sauce for serving - Try my Picante Sauce Recipe

 - Heat the grill to medium-high heat.